 - Unexplained weight loss

 It’s best not to wait for your cough to sort itself out.
-Long-term coughing can lead to complications such as incontinence or fractured ribs.
+Long-term coughing and especially violent coughing fits can lead to complications such as incontinence or fractured ribs.
 Rather see your doctor about a cough, figure out the underlying cause, and get yourself on the road to health.

 Upper airway cough syndrome is a treatable condition that affects millions of adults worldwide.
-You can try to reduce coughing with medication or eliminate triggers or allergens whenever possible.
-UACS is annoying, but in many cases, it clears up on its own.
-If you experience persistent symptoms, see your doctor for diagnosis and treatment.
+You can reduce coughing with medication or eliminate triggers or allergens whenever possible.
+UACS is annoying, but it clears up on its own in many cases.
+However, if you experience persistent symptoms, see your doctor for diagnosis and treatment.